Ratanakiri province: Health, education, and development

-Health indicators in Ratanakiri are the worst in Cambodia.
-Life expectancy is 39 years for men and 43 years for women.
-Malaria, tuberculosis, intestinal parasites, cholera, diarrhea, and vaccine-preventable diseases are endemic.
-Ratanakiri has very high rates of maternal and child mortality; in Ratanakiri and neighboring Mondulkiri (whose figures were combined in the most recent survey), over 10% of children die before the age of five.
-Ratanakiri also has the country's highest rates of severe malnutrition.
-Ratanakiri residents' poor health can be attributed to a variety of factors, including poverty, remoteness of villages, poor quality medical services, and language and cultural barriers that prevent Khmer Loeu from obtaining medical care.
-The province has one referral hospital, 10 health centers, and 17 health posts.
-Medical equipment and supplies are minimal, and most health facilities are staffed by nurses or midwives, who are often poorly trained and irregularly paid.
+Health indicators in Ratanakiri have been improving rapidly but remain relatively poor by Cambodian standards.
+In 2015, life expectancy was 61.9, up from 41.2 in 2005.
+As of 2010, 10.6% of children died before the age of five in Ratanakiri and neighboring Mondulkiri, and 55% of children had moderately to severely stunted growth.
+Ratanakiri residents' historically poor health can be attributed to a variety of factors, including poverty, remoteness of villages, poor quality medical services, and language and cultural barriers that prevent Khmer Loeu from obtaining medical care.
+As of 2006, the province had two hospitals, 14 health centers, and 15 health posts.
+The Ratanakiri Provincial Referral Hospital lacks sufficient staff and equipment for major surgeries, for which transfer to urban hospitals is required.

-As of 1998, Ratanakiri had 76 primary schools, one junior high school, and one high school.
-Education levels, particularly among Khmer Loeu, are very low.
-A 2002 survey of residents in six villages found that fewer than 10% of respondents had attended any primary school.
-Access to education is limited because of the expense of books, distance to schools, children's need to contribute to their families' livelihood, frequent absence of teachers, and instruction that is culturally inappropriate and in a language foreign to most students.
-Only 55% of Ratanakiri adults were literate as of 2013 (compared to 80% in Cambodia overall).
+As of 2024, Ratanakiri had 259 primary schools, 23 lower secondary schools, and seven upper secondary schools—a significant increase from 1998, when there were 76 primary schools, one lower secondary school, and one upper secondary school.
+65.3% of adults in Ratanakiri were literate as of 2019, compared to 84.5% in Cambodia overall.
+In 2015, residents had on average 3.4 years of schooling, up from 0.2 years in 2005.
+Access to education has historically been limited in Ratanakiri because of the expense of books, distance to schools, children's need to contribute to their families' livelihood, frequent absence of teachers, and instruction that is culturally inappropriate and in a language foreign to most students.
 Bilingual education initiatives, in which students begin instruction in native languages and gradually transition to instruction in Khmer, began in Ratanakiri in 2002 and appear to have been successful.
-The programs aim to make education more accessible to speakers of indigenous languages, as well as to give Khmer Loeu access to national political and economic affairs by providing Khmer language skills.

 Ratanakiri is one of the least developed provinces in Cambodia.
-As of 2013, the average home had 1.9 rooms, and only 14.9% of buildings in the province had permanent roofs, walls, and flooring.
-Relatively few households (27.8%) had toilet facilities.
-The largest share of households (38.0%) obtained water from springs, streams, ponds, or rain; much of the remainder obtained water from protected (23.9%) or unprotected (15.1%) dug wells.
-Only 21.6% of Ratanakiri residents obtained water from sources that are considered safe (purchased water, piped water, or tube/piped wells).
-Household water sources were within the home for 28.0% of households, near the home for 39.1%, and away from the home for 32.9%.
-The most common source of light was battery power (39.5%), followed by government-provided power (25.5%), and kerosene (16.5%).
-Most households (85%) used firewood as the main fuel for cooking.
+As of 2013, only 14.9% of buildings in the province had permanent roofs, walls, and flooring.
+As of 2019, the average home had approximately 2.0 rooms, and about 51.2% of households had toilet facilities of any kind.
+The most common sources of water were rivers, springs, dams or lakes (19.5% of households), protected wells (17.1%), and unprotected wells (14.2%).
+The most common source of light was battery power (53.1%), followed by government-provided power (41.2%).
+Most households (79.2%) used firewood as the main fuel for cooking.
 A variety of NGOs, including Oxfam and Health Unlimited, work to improve health and living conditions in the province.